glytoucan/glytoucan/_posts/2016-11-11-supplementary_data.md

 With this in mind, the amount of curation required for other user-input data should be handled in the same method.
 However zero support is not future-proof, a volunteer-based group of moderators is required.

-The GlyTouCan Partner program exists as part of the GlycoInformatics Coalition to provide collaboration and support between Glycomics researchers, including both biological and information technology specialists.
+The GlyTouCan Partner program exists as part of the GlycoInformatics Consortium ([GLIC](http://glic.glycoinfo.org)) to provide collaboration and support between Glycomics researchers, including both biological and information technology specialists.
 GlyTouCan users that are members of a partner organization would be considered to have a Moderator-role.
 These two roles of regular user and moderator can be utilized for all  supplementary data fields.

 ### Supplementary Data